 This award is for students starting study in the 2015/16 academic year.

 The University supports applications from all sections of the community and offers financial aid through the Cumbria Bursary which is designed to support students with a household income of less than £25,000.
 The bursaries are non-repayable and will be allocated after 31 August 2015.
 Students will be told if they have been allocated a bursary in September 2015.

 We also have up to have 21 part-time Cumbria Bursary awards (worth £1,500 in total over the first three years of the course - £500 cash in each year).
 Recipients must be studying at least 50% and registered on a minimum three year award.
 Specific criteria will apply and awards to students living outside of England may be subject to Government guidance and regulations.
-If you are a part-time student wishing to apply for a Cumbria Bursary NSP award application forms will be available to download in 2015.
+If you are a part-time student wishing to apply for a Cumbria Bursary, please download the application form.

 Please note it is important that you apply for income assessed student finance as early as possible and consent to share your financial information with us.

 What are the eligibility criteria for the Cumbria Bursary?

 Declared household residual income is £25,000 or less (verified by the Student Loans Company)

 *please note: you must have applied to the Student Loans Company for income-assessed student finance*